"You gotta love an elite killing force you can fool by putting on a hat."

 Spandrell: Well done, Hilred.
 An antiquated capsule, for which you get adequate early warning, transducts on the very steps of the Capitol.
 You are warned that the occupant is a known criminal, therefore you allow him to escape and conceal himself in a building a mere 53 stories high.
 A clever stratagem, Hildred.
 You're trying to confuse him, I take it?

-At another point late in the series The chief manages t knock out one of the human cylons, carry them all the way to the brig, create a blackout and then replace one cylon with the other in the space of about 5 mins.
-Apparently in the middle of a blackout the guards in the next room don't think it's important to double check the status of their genocidal machine prisoner.
+- At another point late in the series, the chief manages to knock out one of the human cylons, carry them all the way to the brig, create a blackout, and then replace one cylon with the other in the space of about 5 mins.
+Apparently in the middle of a blackout, the guards in the next room don't think it's important to double check the status of their genocidal machine prisoner.

 Guard: I don't watch TV.
 It's a cultural wasteland filled with inappropriate metaphors and an unrealistic portrayal of life created by the liberal media elite.

-Played straight the episode "Let It Bleed" of Supernatural.
+- Played straight in the episode "Let It Bleed" of Supernatural.
 The mooks who guarded Lisa and Ben heard fighting noises outside the room, and went there one by one.

-Alphas had a pair of guards (working for the protagonists, actually) who are given one order: do not open the cell.
-So, when Parish requests a glass of water immediately afterward, they naturally get it for him.
-It couldn't have been more than a half an hour before they're dead.
-Parish even points out as he's killing them that they should really follow orders.
+- Alphas had a pair of guards (working for the protagonists, actually) who are given one order: do not open the cell.
+Shortly thereafter, Parish stabs himself in the neck, so they open the door to stop him bleeding to death.
+Parish, an immortal alpha with a Healing Factor, points out as he's killing them that they should really follow orders.

 Tyrion: I don't have it on me!
 (Mord thumps him) Sometimes possession is an abstract concept— (thump)

-Module B9 Castle Caldwell and Beyond.
-The gnoll guarding the PC prsioners is not very bright and will fall for any reasonable trick, such as one of them pretending to be ill.
+- Module B9 Castle Caldwell and Beyond.
+The gnoll guarding the PC prisoners is not very bright and will fall for any reasonable trick, such as one of them pretending to be ill.
 However, if the first attempt fails it will be very alert thereafter.